 Tom Riddle inherited little from his witch mother and even less from the Muggle father he would go on to kill.
 One exception, of course, was the name given to him.
 Even from an early age, Riddle took against this.
 ‘There are a lot of Toms,’ he told Dumbledore, irritably, in Harry Potter and the Half-Blood Prince.
 The traditional Aramaic meaning of Tom is ‘twin,’ and as Tom Marvolo Riddle was such a singular character perhaps it’s not surprising he disliked his common first name.

 Still, when Riddle arrived at Hogwarts it was his mother, Merope Gaunt, who was the focus of most of his disdain.
 Discovering it was actually Merope who gave him his magical heritage doesn’t seem to have done much to soften Riddle’s attitude towards her, but his response to the revelation that his father was a Muggle was absolute.
-Dumbledore believed it was this discovery that led him to assume the identity of Lord Voldemort.
+Dumbledore believed it was this discovery that led him to shed the moniker of Tom Riddle and assume the identity of Lord Voldemort.

 Riddle’s dislike of his name shows how he held himself apart, even as a child.
 It continued at Hogwarts, where he rejected every aspect of his own story – except for the parts that suited him.
 After all, it was by mixing his wizarding and Muggle names that he created his new moniker: ‘Tom Marvolo Riddle’, becoming ‘I am Lord Voldemort’.

 Lord Voldemort was everything Tom Riddle was not.
 Choosing to style himself as a Lord was a bold move, but from the outset it gave Voldemort an identity that was far from common.